SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 ## Playbooks

 Templates are implemented in the form of "Playbooks".
 Playbooks use the templates as a base, indicating an inherited set of options, and define what subset of these options should be utilized for a specific instance.
-A playbook is defined within a Ruby module that contains the two variables, NAME, and PLAYBOOK.
+A playbook is defined within a Ruby module that contains the two variables, `NAME`, and `PLAYBOOK`.

 ```ruby